golang-devops/exec-logger/README.md

 After 5 seconds it should automatically abort and our usual three files should be there.
 The `exited.json` file should again have a non-zero `ExitCode` with its error being something like "The command timed out after '5s'".
 The `tmp.log` will also contain a line reading `Timeout of 5s reached, now aborting` as well as `Successfully killed process with PID`.

+# Acknowledgments

+- [shirou/gopsutil](https://github.com/shirou/gopsutil) - Used for Linux to obtain process children to be killed

 # Contribution

 Pull requests are welcome.